conholdateapp/docs.conholdate.app/docs/how-to/Assemble.md

 - date (date picker)

 ### Advanced settings
-With advanced option you can specify required or optional questions, allow/disalow downloads and sent resulted documents to provided email addresses.
+With advanced option you can specify required or optional questions, allow/disallow downloads and sent resulted documents to provided email addresses.
 - To set any question as required just add `<required>true</required>` parameter to `<section></section>` property.
 Setting to **false** means that question is optional.
-	By default it is set as **ture** - required.
+	By default it is set as **true** - required.
-- Allowing/disalowing downloads and sending resulted documents can be achieved by added `<settings>` property inside root element `<form>`, in the same way as you did for `<section>`.
+- Allowing/disallowing downloads and sending resulted documents can be achieved by added `<settings>` property inside root element `<form>`, in the same way as you did for `<section>`.
 	Example:
 	```xml
 		<form>